obriencj/python-promises/README.md

 A [Python] module providing container and proxy promises, supporting delayed linear and multi-processing delivery.

-This is dissimilar to [PEP-3148], where the focus is on simplified parallel execution.
-We focus more on the concept of a promise as a placeholder to a value which may not have been delivered yet.
-Futures as described could be used to deliver on promises, perhaps.
+This is dissimilar to [PEP-3148], where the focus is on a robust asynchronous delivery framework.
+We're mostly interested in simple deferral and most of all, transparent proxies.

 At this stage this project is just a rough draft.
 I've set the version to 0.9.0 and am not promising any kind of API stability until 1.0.0 at